ScilifelabDataCentre/Anubis/INSTALLATION.md

 ### Configuration

-The Anubis server needs to be configured.
+The Anubis server `flask` server runs as a `uwsgi` web server.
+It needs to be configured.
 This is done in a JSON file called `settings.json` located in the `site` directory.
 An example file can be found in the `install` directory.

 ```
 $ cd Anubis